Humaidu/serverless-task-manager/README.md

 ---
 ## Admin: Add Users to Cognito

-The script [automate_user_setup.py](backend/task-manager-backend/automate_user_setup.py) allows an administrator to create a new user in the AWS Cognito User Pool, assign a permanent password, and add the user to a specified group (e.g., Admin, User, etc.).
-It is useful for provisioning users who will later sign in to the system via the frontend application.
+The script [create_user.py](backend/task-manager-backend/create_user.py) allows an administrator to create a new user in the AWS Cognito User Pool, assign a temporary password, and add the user to a specified group (e.g., Admin, User, etc.).
+This setup enables the user to sign in via the frontend application and forces them to change their password to a permanent one on first login, improving security.

 ---
 ### Usage